Get a whole year of Meerkat Meals & Meerkat Movies*

-If you make a claim on your insurance and your insurance provider pays out, then your no claims discount is typically reduced by two years.
-So, if you had eight years of NCD and made a claim, in theory you’d be left with six years NCD.
-However, this isn’t always the case.
-If your insurance provider considers the industry standard of five years to be the maximum NCD you can have, then you’ll be left with three years NCD if you make a claim (five years minus two years for making a claim, equals three years NCD).
+If you make a claim on your insurance and your insurance provider pays out, your no claims discount is typically reduced by two years.
+So, if you have eight years of NCD and make a claim, in theory you’ll be left with six years’ NCD.
+But this isn’t always the case.
+If your insurance provider considers the industry standard of five years to be the maximum NCD, you’ll be left with three years’ NCD.
 And if you make a second claim, you’ll lose it all.
 If the accident wasn’t your fault, your insurance provider will try to recover the costs from the driver who was at fault.
 In which case, your NCD should be unaffected.
 If no one was to blame for the accident, insurance providers may split the cost of the claims and both drivers’ NCD could be affected.
 If your car is stolen, vandalised or damaged and they can’t catch the culprit, your insurance provider won’t be able to recoup its costs.
 That means your NCD will likely be affected.

 Yes, by paying a fee on top of the cost of your car insurance.
 That way if you do claim on your insurance, your NCD stays intact.
 Some insurance providers allow you to make two claims in a year without it affecting your discount.
 But other insurance providers may significantly cut your NCD if you claim twice.
 If you do claim, protecting your NCD may not actually stop your premium rising, as insurance providers consider your claims history when working out the cost of your premium.

 Named drivers can’t usually build up a no claims discount.
 Although they can build their own if they’re insured as the main driver on their own car.
 Some insurance providers may give a named driver a discount – provided they take out their own policy at a later date.